simpleanalytics/docs/_docs/10_general/what-we-collect.md

 permalink: /what-we-collect
 ---

-To say we don't collect any information would be silly for an analytics tool.
-We do collect information that is needed to show you the simple analytics.
-But unlike other analytics tools, we don't collect more than absolutely necessary.
-Here is a list of what we collect from your users.
+If you assume we don't collect any information would be silly for an analytics tool.
+We do collect information that is necessary to show you the simple analytics.
+But unlike other analytics tools, we don't collect more than absolutely unnecessary.
+Here is a list of what we do collect from our users.

 ### IP addresses